 Common Pitfalls to Avoid

-- Duplicate Creation:some text
+- Duplicate Creation

 - Always check for existing records before creating new ones